 Autodesk regularly seeks advice from tax advisors to ensure compliance with applicable tax laws, rules and regulations.
 In addition, the Finance team is staffed with qualified individuals and training is carried out for all staff who manage matters which have tax implications.

-In structuring our commercial activities, Autodesk considers the tax laws of the countries within which we operate with a view to maximising value on a sustainable basis for our shareholders.
+Planning In structuring our commercial activities, Autodesk considers the tax laws of the countries within which we operate with a view to maximising value on a sustainable basis for our shareholders.

 Any tax planning undertaken by Autodesk will have commercial and economic substance and consider the potential impact on our reputation and broader goals.